Skip to main content

 • Unexpectedly empty output: check whether the reference period exists for those slices and whether missing values propagate through your calculation.

-• Misalignment: confirm the time level you’re operating on (month vs quarter vs year).
+• Misalignment: confirm the time level you are operating on, for example month vs quarter vs year.

 Related sections